elarabyelaidy19/elarabyelaidy19.github.io/_posts/2021-12-04-welcome-to-jekyll.markdown

 categories: update
 --- -->

-# Welcome to My Minimal GitHub Website
+# Welcome to My Digital Garden

-This is my first post on my new minimal GitHub website.
-I'm excited to share my thoughts and projects here!
+This is my first post on my Digital Garden.

 ## What to expect